 Performance Measures.
-Award recipients are required to report data in support of mandated performance measures for this solicitation (see "Performance Measures," page 8,) OJJDP does not require applicants to submit performance measures data with their applications.
-Applicants must describe the steps they will take to assemble the information needed to comply with OJJDP's performance measures reporting requirements.
+Award recipients are required to report data in support of mandated performance measures for this solicitation (see "Performance Measures," page 10.)
+OJJDP does not require applicants to submit performance measures data with their applications.
+Applicants should describe the steps they will take to assemble the information needed to comply with OJJDP's performance measures reporting requirements.
 Award recipients will be encouraged to use information from existing program records to fulfill performance measures reporting requirements, rather than initiating new data collection activities for this purpose.
-To ensure confidentiality of project records, award recipients will also be required to submit a completed Privacy Certificate post-award.
+To ensure confidentiality of program records, award recipients will also be required to submit a completed Privacy Certificate pre-award.
 (See www.ojjdp.ncjrs.gov/grantees/pm/faq.html for more information).

-Project Design/Implementation
+• Project Design/Implementation

-Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
-Applicants are encouraged to select evidence-based practices for their programs and adopt a project design that will facilitate the gathering of data on the required performance measures.
+Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the Project-Specific Information section above.
+Applicants are encouraged to adopt a project design that will facilitate the gathering of data on the required performance measures.

 Timeline.
-Applicants should submit a timeline or milestone chart that indicates major tasks, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" at www.ojjdp.ncjrs.gov/grantees/timelines.html).
-The timeline should be submitted as a separate attachment, as stipulated in "Other Attachments," page 14.
+Applicants should submit a timeline or milestone chart that indicates major tasks, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" at ojjdp.ncjrs.gov/grantees/timelines.html).
+The timeline should be submitted as a separate attachment, as stipulated in "Other Attachments," page 16.
 On receipt of an award, the timeline may be revised based on training and technical assistance provided by OJJDP.